Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Why using Matlab ?

 Matlab is my everyday go to tool for scientific computing.
-Because my job during working hours is to solve engineering problems.
-It's not open source, I know it's bad.
-There is a free version called GNU Octave that you can try to use to run the toolchain.
+My job during working hours is to solve engineering problems.
+Hacking video games is just another class of engineering problem embedding archealogy.

+There is a free version of Matlab called GNU Octave that you can try to use to run the toolchain.
 As it is like 99% compatible, it will probably crash and require some minor code ajustements.
 Matlab considers everything as a matrix, even scalars, so it is fast, very fast.
 It has zero dependencies.
 Exactly what I needed here.
 The very shortest path from my problem to the solution.

 ## The steps (or how being ambitious when you have no time)